-Gary Fribance, Chairman
+Gary E. Fribance, Chairman and CEO

-He earned his Bachelor of Commerce degree from UBC in 1965 and became a Chartered Accountant in 1968.
+Gary earned his Bachelor of Commerce degree from UBC in 1965 and became a Chartered Accountant in 1968.
 In semi-retirement he offers consulting services particularly in business planning, financial restructuring and related matters.

-Chet Idziszek, BSc, MSc, FGS
+Chet Idziszek, BSc.

 Chet has greater than 40 years of international experience in the mineral resource industry.
 He received the “Mining Man of the Year” aware in 1990 for his vital role in the discovery and development of the Eskay Creek gold deposit in British Columbia.
 Subsequently he continued with management and development of several successful gold and copper projects in Peru, Panama, Senegal and Papua New Guinea.